hugodemenez/hugodemenez/README.md

 ## Who am I ?

-:man_student: Studying quantitative and corporate finance alongside informatics.
+:man_student: Studying quantitative and corporate finance alongside computer science.
 I expect to graduate with an engineering and a master degree at the end of 2023.
 Also taking courses with Harvard Business School Online :